-I’m Sue Cater, Course Leader on the Advanced Diploma in Counselling.
+I’m Sue Cater, Course Leader and Senior Tutor on the Advanced Diploma in Counselling.
 I did my counselling training with Network some years ago, and found it to be a life-enhancing and enriching experience.
-The person-centre approach in general – and the Core Self model in particular – have come to resonate deeply with my way of being and working.
+The person-centred approach in general – and the Core Self model in particular – have come to resonate deeply with my way of being and working.
 My background is in further education and youth work, which included a focus on working with people with learning difficulties.

 Alongside my training work, I have a small counselling and supervision practice, and one of my key interests lies in working with people who have life-limiting health conditions.
 One of my favourite things to do is to go walking in woodland – there’s something about being around trees that, for me, is both relaxing and energising.